 Oh boy, this is always a sticky one.
 In every relationship, each partner needs some space and privacy.
 What they do in that time is their prerogative.
 Even if they tend to check their ex’s social media activity, the chances are that they are never going to reveal it.
 So, why does one need to ask?

-Maria and Christina share an interesting tip to prevent controversial relationship scenarios, which is to assess your partner’s mood and their reaction to similar questions in the past to determine what to ask, and more importantly, whether to ask or not?
+Maria and Christina, who have mastered the art of side-stepping unnecessary provocative topics in their relationship, share an interesting tip: assess your partner’s mood and their reaction to similar questions in the past to determine what to ask, and more importantly, whether to ask or not?
 The response to such questions should ideally be seen as a revelation of sorts.

 One must be mindful of the fact that in some scenarios, these new revelations can drive a wedge between you and your partner, so it is better to keep some of your curiosities under the cloak of mystery, and not pose them as questions before your partner.
 Ever.